systembolaget/Physical-computing-sensor-wireless-tutorial-13f-Pollution-monitor-with-ESP8266-and-Adafruit-IO/README.md

 # Physical computing sensor wireless tutorial - Pollution monitor with ESP8266 and Adafruit IO

-Easily monitor particle pollution PM2.5 and NC2.5.
-Fast WiFi and MQTT connection plus deep-sleep to maximise battery capacity
+Monitor PM2.5 and NC2.5 particle pollution.
+Minimise battery depletion with fast WiFi and MQTT connections, and deep-sleep

 ### Setup